 - Storing a genetic sample of blood or saliva We may ask ASPREE participants, who have not already provided a blood sample to the Healthy Ageing Biobank, for a one-time saliva (spit) sample, which can be donated during a visit or afterwards from home.

-- Storing a tumour sample If an ASPREE participant has a cancer biopsied or surgically removed during the trial, we will seek permission to collect a small sample of the tumour tissue for storage in our biorepository.
-Consent for ASPREE staff to contact the pathology service is only required once and can be given at a study visit.
+- Storing a tumour sample If an ASPREE participant has a cancer biopsied or surgically removed as part of their doctor’s care, we will seek permission to collect a small sample of the tumour tissue for storage in our biorepository.
+Consent for our staff to contact the pathology service is only required once and can be given at a study visit.

 The biorepository of blood, saliva and cancer tissue from ASPREE participants will facilitate genetic investigation into the effect of aspirin on cancer.
 Research using these samples may help predict the incidence of specific cancers, their spread (metastasis) and the impact of a therapy on cancer-free survival.